ircdocs/modern-irc/index.md

          Command: CAP
       Parameters: <subcommand> [:<capabilities>]

-The CAP command takes a single required subcommand, optionally followed by a single parameter of space-separated capability identifiers.
-Each capability in the list MAY be preceded by a capability modifier as described in the [IRCv3.1](http://ircv3.net/specs/core/capability-negotiation-3.1.html) and [IRCv3.2](http://ircv3.net/specs/core/capability-negotiation-3.2.html) Capability Negotiation specifications.
+The `CAP` command is used for capability negotiation between a server and a client.

 The `CAP` message may be sent from the server to the client.

-The exact semantics are described in the IRCv3 Capability Negotiation specifications above.
+For the exact semantics of the `CAP` command and subcommands, please see the [IRCv3.1](http://ircv3.net/specs/core/capability-negotiation-3.1.html) and [IRCv3.2](http://ircv3.net/specs/core/capability-negotiation-3.2.html) Capability Negotiation specifications.

+### AUTHENTICATE message

+         Command: AUTHENTICATE

+The `AUTHENTICATE` command is used for SASL authentication between a server and a client.
+The client must support and successfully negotiate the `"sasl"` client capability (as listed below in the specifications) before using this command.

+The `AUTHENTICATE` message may be sent from the server to the client.

-For the specific semantics of the `CAP` command and subcommands, please see the IRCv3 specifications linked above.
+For the exact semantics of the `AUTHENTICATE` command, please see the [IRCv3.1](http://ircv3.net/specs/extensions/sasl-3.1.html) and [IRCv3.2](http://ircv3.net/specs/extensions/sasl-3.2.html) SASL Authentication specifications.

 ### PASS message

          Command: PASS
       Parameters: <password>

-The PASS command is used to set a 'connection password'.
+The `PASS` command is used to set a 'connection password'.
 If set, the password must be set before any attempt to register the connection is made.
-This requires that clients send a PASS command before sending the `NICK` / `USER` combination.
+This requires that clients send a `PASS` command before sending the `NICK` / `USER` combination.

 The password supplied must match the one defined in the server configuration.
 It is possible to send multiple `PASS` commands before registering but only the last one sent is used for verification and it may not be changed once the client has been registered.

-Servers may also consider requiring [`SASL` Authentication](#sasl) upon connection as an alternative to this, when more information or an alternate form of identity verification is desired.
+Servers may also consider requiring [`SASL` Authentication](#authenticate-message) upon connection as an alternative to this, when more information or an alternate form of identity verification is desired.

 Numeric replies: